BosonBomb/MOBODEPTH/README.md

 # MOBO_DEPTH

-An Android depth estimation cam which uses pure vision algorithms and not 'Augmented Reality' for depth estimation.
+An Android depth estimation app (aka Android Meaasure)  which uses pure vision algorithms and not 'Augmented Reality' for depth estimation.